su-developer-society/su-developer-society.github.io/events/index.md

 This is the first event of this club.
 Please feel free to swing by and tell us what the Computer Club could do for you!

+**2025-08-26** — Student lead talk: What is a turing machine?
+Willie Loftie-Eaton will explain what a turing machine is, and whether you should care :)

 # Events that are still compiling:

 - Vibe coding hackathon
 - Movie night
 - Quiz night
 - Talks from industry or lecturers
+- Student lead talk: How to customize Vim
+- Student lead talk: How to customize bash
+- Student lead talk: What is a neural network?